-To break it down, I’ve rounded up the main points you’ll need to keep in mind when it comes to work boots or shoes built with a stitchdown construction:
+To break it down, I’ve rounded up the main points you’ll need to keep in mind when it comes to working boots or shoes built with a stitchdown construction:

-A pair of stitchdown construction work boots doesn’t come cheap.
+A pair of stitchdown construction work boots don’t come cheap.
 The process of getting the upper’s leather around the midsole needs to be done by hand, which adds to their overall production cost.

 It’s not exactly a golden rule, but almost every stitchdown boot out there uses more solid and rigid materials that add to the overall weight.